Electric Bike Motor Hubs: Gear”less” is not more

-You may also hear this type of motor called a “planetary” motor.
+You may also hear this type of electric bike hub motor called a “planetary” motor.
 This is because it uses a planetary gear reduction system, which attaches the stator to the case.
 When the case rotates each time, the motor inside turns much faster.
 For you as the consumer, this means a more efficient process for reaching a higher speed.
 However, the wheel can still turn at slower speeds while driving.
 These motors are often known as the “most torquey” because of the size of the motor inside.
-This motor employs a small gear that drives additional gears with cogs.
+These motors employ a small gear that drives additional gears with cogs.

 - More torque